 Above: An exterior elevation.

-We're finding ourselves fascinated by black painted houses recently; explore more noirish dwellings at 10 Modern Houses Gone to the Dark Side.
+We're finding ourselves fascinated by black painted houses; explore more noirish dwellings at 10 Modern Houses Gone to the Dark Side.